sebschwab/ML-Training/project 2/README.md

 > This data set was created in the early days of AI, and was one of the first facial recognition algorithms created.

 ## Sec.
 I. Introduction and Overview
 Throughout this project I use a matrix to represent all of the photos together, this matrix X uses a compressed form of manipulation that turns every 2D image into a single column.
 Therefore, every column represents a single image.
-I also create correlational matrices, to perform this you must dot product one matrix to the transpose of itself.
-See below:
+I also create correlational matrices, to perform this you must dot product one matrix to the transpose of itself ($C = A*A^T$).

-$C = A*A^T$
+An eigenvector is a vector that when multiplied by a matrix A, produces a scalar multiple of A.

-then this
+$A*V = \delta*V$ where v is the eigenvector.

 ## Sec.
 II.
 Theoretical Background
 ## Sec.
 III.
 Algorithm Implementation and Development